2 Weeks in Italy The Best 14 Days Italy Itinerary (2024)

 While in Venice city, pay a visit to St Mark’s Basilica plus Doge’s Palace to learn about the government of how it gained its wealth incredibly.
 That way, you will know more about a city and its buildings will fantabulously impress you as well.

-It can be difficult to understand that Venice once was a powerful and real Empire that is currently well-known by virtue of its flooding, risks of sinking, and beauty.
+It can be difficult to understand that Venice once was a powerful and real Empire that is currently well-known by its flooding, risks of sinking, and beauty.
 So, take a tour of these destinations to get a better idea about them.

 Where to Stay in Venice